DRINKING WATER ADVISORY: DC Water Issues Precautionary Boil Water Advisory for Upper Northwest Neighborhoods

-Customers should visit the interactive map at dcwater.com or call the 24-Hour Command Center at (202) 612-3400 to determine if they are in the current impact area.
+DC Water advises customers to search their address on the interactive map at dcwater.com or call the 24-Hour Command Center at (202) 612-3400 to determine if they are in the impact area of this advisory.
+Customers in the impacted area should boil water used for drinking and cooking.
+Customers outside this area can continue normal water use.

-Customers in the impact area should:
+Customers in the impact area should follow this guidance at this time:

 • Run cold water until clear (if discolored) prior to boiling.